yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 ## Review Questions

+- What is a color wheel, and what does it represent?
+- What are primary colors on a color wheel?
+Can you mix other colors using only primaries?
+- How are secondary colors created on a color wheel?
+- What are complementary colors?
+How can you find them on a color wheel?
+- What are the three main properties of color: hue, saturation, and value?
+- How can you adjust the value of a color to create shades, tones, and tints?
+- What is the difference between a warm color and a cool color?

 ## References and Bibliography

 [1] B. Software, “Rules of Color Combination,” amadine.com. [https://amadine.com/useful-articles/rules-of-color-combination](https://amadine.com/useful-articles/rules-of-color-combination)
 [2] Canva, “Color wheel - color theory and calculator | canva colors,” Canva’s Design Wiki, 2019. [https://www.canva.com/colors/color-wheel/](https://www.canva.com/colors/color-wheel/)
 [3] Adobe, “What are Primary, Secondary & Tertiary Colors? | Adobe,” www.adobe.com. https://www.adobe.com/creativecloud/design/discover/secondary-colors.html
+[4] C. Baird, “Why are red, yellow, and blue the primary colors in painting but computer screens use red, green, and blue?,” Science Questions with Surprising Answers, Jan.
+22, 2015. https://www.wtamu.edu/~cbaird/sq/2015/01/22/why-are-red-yellow-and-blue-the-primary-colors-in-painting-but-computer-screens-use-red-green-and-blue/
+‌
 ‌
 ‌
 ‌